JupiterOne/jupiterone-alert-rules/README.md

 ## Contribution

 This repo is coupled to the `@jupiterone/jupiterone-alert-rules` npm package via Github Workflows.
-Any rule pack edits should be followed by an `npm version patch` command to inform the CI to publish a new package version when the edits are merged into `master`.
+Any rule pack edits should be followed by an `npm version patch` command to inform the CI to publish a new package version when the edits are merged into `main`.
+After the npm package updated the version needs to be updated in both the `rule-service` to be used and the `jupiter-web-monorepo` for integration testing.